Healthy Habits to Fight Chronic Illnesses

-The psychosomatic explanation often attributed to this disorder includes depression, anxiety, and other stress-related disorders.
-We should keep these emotional states in mind as we move forward with homeopathic treatments or Bach flower remedies, so as to see if we can uncover any specific stress-related triggers or causes.
+The psychosomatic explanation often attributed to chronic illnesses includes depression, anxiety and other stress-related disorders.
+We should keep these emotional states in mind as we move forward with homeopathic treatments or Bach flower remedies.
+This is to see if we can uncover any specific stress-related triggers or causes.

-If the emotional component carries a lot of weight in your case and/or you experience other symptoms of depression, St. John’s wort (also known as Tipton’s weed, rosin rose, goat weed, chase-devil, or Klamath weed) or tryptophan can be taken with food or as a supplement in order to alleviate those feelings a bit.
+If the emotional component carries a lot of weight in your case and/or you experience other symptoms of depression, you can take St. John’s wort or tryptophan with your food.
+The supplement may help alleviate those feelings a bit.

-As with all natural courses of treatment, diet is of the essence.
-A possible cause of Fibromyalgia could lie in a long-term diet lacking in nutrition, in which case a full-system cleanse may be required.
-We recommend the following type of detox:
+As with all natural courses of treatment, diet is incredibly important.
+A possible cause for many chronic illnesses could lie in a long-term lack of nutrition.
+If this is the case, you may need a full system cleanse.
+We recommend the following detox:

-- Start the treatment with one or two days of an exclusively fruit-and-vegetable diet (raw or steamed)
+- Start the detox with one or two days of an exclusively fruit-and-vegetable diet (raw or steamed).

-- After the initial two weeks, your diet should continue to be rich in fruits, vegetables, and other legumes and cereals, and low in proteins and animal fats, and avoiding refined foods and salt.
-You should try to keep as alkaline a diet as possible, as fatigue is known to acidify our systems.
+- After the initial two weeks, your diet should continue to be rich in fruits, vegetables and other legumes.
+Keep it low in proteins and animal fats, and avoid refined foods and salt.
+You should try to keep a diet as alkaline as possible, as fatigue is known to acidify our bodies.

-Our diet should include foods rich in magnesium, such as fish, apples, apricots, bananas, figs, peaches, dry fruits, alfalfa, and buckwheat.
+Our diet should include foods rich in magnesium such as fish, apples, apricots, bananas, figs, peaches, nuts, alfalfa and buckwheat.

-Malic acid should be considered fundamental.
-We can easily add this to our diet as a supplement or simply by consuming an apple a day!
+Malic acid is another fundamental part of the diet.
+We can easily add this to our menu as a supplement or simply by consuming an apple a day!

-In some cases, there may be certain jjkkdddfood allergies or sensitivities that should be taken into account.
+In some cases, there may be certain food allergies or sensitivities that you should keep in mind.
 The most common sensitivities are gluten and lactose.

 Another issue to be aware of, as it may have a strong influence on the condition, is the presence of intestinal parasites.
-We should take steps to avoid constipation (via adequate consumption of fiber), maintain the proper bacterial balance in our intestines, and take specific supplements.
-Should this be something you are suffering from, we recommend consulting a naturopathic specialist.
+We should take steps to avoid constipation (via adequate consumption of fiber), maintain the proper bacterial balance in our intestines and take specific supplements.

-In general, we should seek natural treatments for any and all systemic imbalances we have: anemia, constipation, insomnia, etc. If we can improve our daily malaises, then our general health and well-being will also improve.
+In general, we should adapt our lifestyle to have more healthy habits, no matter which systemic imbalance we have: anemia, constipation, insomnia, etc. If we can improve our daily ailments, then our general health and well-being will also improve.

-Light exercise, such as walking, stretching or yoga, and various other therapies such as reiki, light massages, or cupping therapy, can also be beneficial.
+Light exercise, such as walking, stretching or yoga, and various other therapies like reiki, light massages, or cupping therapy, can also be beneficial.